rht-labs-events/summit-lab-2018-doc/labIntro/README.md

 * *OpenShift console:* `https://console-<YOUR-GUID>.rhpds.opentlc.com`

-:heavy_check_mark: Tip

-You can also find these URLs in the email you received when you provisioned the demo environment.
+:heavy_check_mark: TIP: You can also find these URLs in the email you received when you provisioned the demo environment.

 ### Review the Environment